-Opinion | George Floyd, Emmett Till for a digital generation
+Opinion | George Floyd has become the Emmett Till of this moment

 And yet, Floyd stands apart, his death a spark that has set the country and the world on fire — Emmett Till for a digital generation.

 The week that Floyd was killed in front of our eyes, America had already been shaken by the viral video of Amy Cooper, a white woman in New York City, viciously threatening to make a false report to the police about bird-watcher Christian Cooper.
 “I’m going to tell them there’s an African American man threatening my life,” she warns him.
 Calling the police on a black person can mean a death sentence.
 In the video, Cooper weaponized her whiteness in a way that mirrored the sadistic chain of events that led to Emmett Till’s gruesome lynching in Mississippi.
-A white woman falsely accused the 14-year-old Till of whistling at her; a white mob kidnapped Till, tortured and killed him.
-Then they threw his body into the Tallahatchie River.
+A white woman falsely accused the 14-year-old Till of whistling at her; Till was kidnapped, tortured and killed.
+His attackers then threw his body into the Tallahatchie River.

 The photos of Till’s disfigured body in the open casket that were published in Jet magazine helped touch off the civil rights movement.
 Rosa Parks said she had Till in mind when she refused to give up her seat on a Montgomery, Ala., bus that same year.
 Today it is Twitter and social media that have broadcast the images of George Floyd’s death and funeral, and millions around the world have him in mind as they march, yell, sing, kneel and dance in the streets for racial justice.